gatsbyjs/gatsby/docs/docs/schema-customization.md

 either want to explicitly define the data shape, or add custom functionality to the query layer - this is what Gatsby's Schema Customization API provides.

-The following guide walks through a basic example to showcase the API.
+The following guide walks through some examples to showcase the API.

 > This guide is aimed at plugin authors, users trying to fix GraphQL schemas
 > created by automatic type inference, developers optimising builds for larger